 Matching colours is all well and good but sometimes, coordinating is great too.
 The polka dots are a true orange, the pom-poms are a little peachy and the stitching is pink.
 It works and it’s what I had on hand so I went with it.
 What little girl can resist pom-poms?
 Do you know one?
 I sure don’t!

 As usual, I love this piece and don’t want to let it go.
 I could use it in my office at my sewing desk sigh.
 Not keeping everything is the hardest part of this whole endeavor.
-I’ll take solace knowing that this grungy little unloved chair is clean and fresh and going to get used again.
+I’ll take solace knowing that this grungy little unloved second hand chair is clean and fresh and going to get used again.
 I love how it turned out!

 This gorgeous little thing has been sold!
 Looking for more on flipping furniture? <— click there